Metabolic Rare Disease Research

 Our innovative research in rare diseases spans from our Metabolic Rare Disease Program (MRDP) – which comprises about 80% of the pediatric rare diseases we encounter at CHOC – to rare diseases in hematology, neurology, oncology and neuro-oncology, cardiology, pulmonology, infectious disease, gastroenterology, critical care and urology.

-Metabolic Rare Disease Research at CHOC
+Latest Rare Disease Research

 Our Metabolic Rare Disease Program (MRDP) is among the first comprehensive programs in the U.S. to offer the full continuum of services for children with rare metabolic conditions.
 Patients and their families have direct access to board-certified specialists, nurse practitioners, dietitians, genetic counselors, nurses and social workers, as well as diagnostic and research laboratory scientists, PhDs and doctoral students who can provide the latest therapies, including clinical trials.
 Our program advances research and education, and streamlines access to inpatient and outpatient services, resulting in better outcomes for children with rare diseases.